Karrotts/RPHA/docs/local-development.md

 # Local Development Guide
-To run the application locally, complete the setup instructions in each of the readme's.
+## RPHA-APP
+Follow the instruction listed in the README.
+If contibuting to "rpha-app", please refer to the [design document](https://github.com/Karrotts/RPHA/blob/main/docs/design-docs/README.md) when making any modifications to UI elements.
+Try to mimic the style of the design as close as possible.